gonjavi/RailsFlickrApi/README.md

 Run the following commands:

 - Make sure the server is running on a console window

-- on a different console window run $ IRB
+- On a different console window run $ IRB

-- type: require 'rest-client'
+- Type: require 'rest-client'

-- you will get a 'true' message
+- You will get a 'true' message

-- run: r = RestClient.get("http://localhost:3000/kittens", :accept => :json)
+- Run: r = RestClient.get("http://localhost:3000/kittens", :accept => :json)

-- you will get a RestClient::Responde 200
+- You will get a RestClient::Responde 200

-- run: puts r.body
+- Run: puts r.body

-- you will get the JSON string with all kittens saved on the database
+- You will get the JSON string with all kittens saved on the database

-- to request the first kitten saved run: r = RestClient.get("http://localhost:3000/kittens/1", :accept => :json)
+- To request the first kitten saved run: r = RestClient.get("http://localhost:3000/kittens/1", :accept => :json)

-- run: puts r.body
+- Run: puts r.body

 ## Author: